Rick45/quick-arr-Stack/README.md

 #### Deluge Docker container

-We'll use deluge Docker image from linuxserver, which runs both the deluge daemon and web UI in a single container.
+We'll use the deluge Docker image from linuxserver, which runs both the deluge daemon and web UI in a single container.

 ```yaml
 deluge: